 • Advantages of genetic testing:

-• Early diagnosis, even before clinical symptoms appear.
+• Early diagnosis, even before the onset of clinical symptoms.

 • Helpful for breeders to exclude carriers from breeding.